The province of Chumbivilcas in Cusco

 These are some of the most famous tourist attractions in Chumbivilcas:

-• The cave paintings of Llamachay – These paintings are found in the district of Colquemarca.
+• The cave paintings of Llamachay – These paintings are located in the district of Colquemarca.
 They are cave figures of Andean camelids (llamas).
-These were drawn inside a cave.
-Precisely its name means 'Cave of flames'.
+They were drawn inside a cave.
+Precisely its name means ‘Cave of llamas’.

-• The Chiñisiri necropolis – In the community of Ccora, district of Livitaca, is this pre-Inca cemetery made up of about 370 chullpas (circular constructions).
-Its name comes from a Quechua word that means 'Where the bats lie'.
+• The necropolis of Chiñisiri – In the community of Ccora, district of Livitaca, is this pre-Inca cemetery made up of about 370 chullpas (circular constructions).
+Its name comes from a Quechua word that means ‘Where the bats lie’.

 • The chullpas of Toqra – This archaeological complex (probably of Inca origin) is located in the district of Chamaca.
 As its name indicates, it is made up of chullpas (rectangular buildings with cone-shaped roofs).
 The material used was carved ashlar.
 Precisely the word 'Toqra' means 'ashlar'.

-• Wamanmarca Archaeological Site – This archaeological site is located in the district of Santo Tomás, capital of Chumbivilcas.
-It is a citadel made up of a set of terraces and enclosures, stairways, temples and even cemeteries.
-Its origins date back to pre-Inca culture such as the Wari or Collao.
+• Wamanmarca archaeological site – This archaeological site is located in the district of Santo Tomás, capital of Chumbivilcas.
+It is a citadel made up of a group of terraces and enclosures, stairways, temples and even cemeteries.
+Its origins date back to pre-Inca cultures such as the Wari or Collao.
 However, most of its buildings were made by the Incas.

-• Wanenqaqa Archaeological Site – This set of tombs is found in the district of Llusco.
-There, remains of mummies were found where cranial trepanations were used in the Inca era.
+• Archaeological site of Wanenqaqa – This group of tombs is located in the district of Llusco.
+There, remains of mummies were found where cranial trepanations were used in the Inca period.

-• Choquechampi Fortress – Also known as Fierro Chumpi, this pre-Inca archaeological complex was a fortress built on the Choquechampi hill.
+• Choquechampi Fortress – Also known as Fierro Chumpi, this pre-Inca archaeological complex was a fortress built on the hill of Choquechampi.
 It is located in the district of Colquemarca.

 Photos